Kasey Chambers

-Kasey Chambers (born 4 June 1976) is an Australian country singer-songwriter and musician born in Mount Gambier.
-She is the daughter of fellow musicians, Diane and Bill Chambers, and the younger sister of musician and producer, Nash Chambers.
-All four were members of family country music group in Dead Ringer Band, in Bowral, New South Wales, from 1992 to 1998, with Chambers starting her solo career thereafter.
-Five of her twelve studio albums have reached No. 1 on the ARIA Albums Chart, Barricades & Brickwalls (September 2001), Wayward Angel (May 2004), Carnival (August 2006) Rattlin' Bones (April 2008) and Dragonfly (January 2017).
-In November 2018 she was inducted into the ARIA Hall of Fame and has won an additional fourteen ARIA Music Awards with nine for Best Country Album.
-Her autobiography, A Little Bird Told Me..., which was co-authored with music journalist, Jeff Apter, was released in 2011.
+Kasey Chambers (born 4 June 1976) is an Australian country singer-songwriter and musician born in Mount Gambier to musicians Diane and Bill Chambers.
+Her older brother is musician and producer Nash Chambers.
+All four were members of family country-music group Dead Ringer Band in Bowral, New South Wales, from 1992 to 1998.
+Chambers launched her solo career thereafter.
+Five of her 12 studio albums have reached No. 1 on the ARIA Albums Chart: Barricades & Brickwalls (September 2001), Wayward Angel (May 2004), Carnival (August 2006), Rattlin' Bones (April 2008) and Dragonfly (January 2017).
+In November 2018, she was inducted into the ARIA Hall of Fame and has won an additional 14 ARIA Music Awards with nine for Best Country Album.
+Her autobiography, A Little Bird Told Me..., co-authored with music journalist Jeff Apter, was released in 2011.

 Dead Ringer Band

-Kasey Chambers was born in 1976 in Mount Gambier, South Australia to Diane and Bill Chambers.
-Her older brother, Nash Chambers was born in 1974.
-From July 1976 the Chambers family travelled around the Nullarbor Plain, where the parents hunted foxes and rabbits for pelts during seven or eight months a year, spanning nine years.
-During the "hot months" (generally from November to March) they returned to Southend, South Australia, where her family owned a fish and chip shop for a time.
+Kasey Chambers was born in 1976 in Mount Gambier, South Australia, to Diane and Bill Chambers.
+Her older brother, Nash Chambers, was born in 1974.
+From July 1976, the Chambers family travelled around the Nullarbor Plain, where her parents hunted foxes and rabbits for pelts during seven or eight months a year, spanning nine years.
+During the "hot months" (generally from November to March), they returned to Southend, South Australia, where her family owned a fish and chip shop for a time.

-From 1986 Bill and Diane returned to performing as a country music duo, while their children attended school in Southend.
-In the following year their parents added first Chambers and then Nash to their act, which became the Dead Ringer Band – named for the children looking like their parents.
-Chambers was recorded on vocals for two albums released under Bill's name, Sea Eagle (1987) and Kindred Spirit (1991).
-From 1992 Dead Ringer Band released an extended play and four albums.
+From 1986, Bill and Diane returned to performing as a country music duo while their children attended school in Southend.
+In the following year, the parents added first Kasey and then Nash to their act, which became the Dead Ringer Band – named for the children looking like their parents.
+Chambers recorded vocals for two albums released under Bill's name: Sea Eagle (1987) and Kindred Spirit (1991).
+From 1992, Dead Ringer Band released an extended play and four albums.
 For their first album, Red Desert Sky (November 1993), she was named as Kasey Jo Chambers, provided vocals and wrote four of its tracks.
 It was co-produced by the group with Eddie Sikorski at John Reynolds Recording Studio, Adelaide.

-Chambers met fellow country singer-songwriter, Beccy Cole, in mid-1989 in Adelaide – Cole later joined Dead Ringer Band on a tour through New South Wales before going solo.
+Chambers met fellow country singer-songwriter Beccy Cole in mid-1989 in Adelaide, and she joined Dead Ringer Band on a tour through New South Wales before going solo.
 Chambers later recalled, "I never really met anyone at this point in my life that was of the same generation as me – a young girl who liked country music.
 And funnily enough the first song that I ever wrote in my life was called 'Beccy', about Beccy.
 It's the worst song you've ever heard in your whole life."
-She cited Emmylou Harris as one of her primary influences, recalling that Harris' music was frequently played by her parents, ever since she was a child.
-The group ended as Chambers' parents divorced in the late 1990s, with Diane moving to Norfolk Island and Bill to Sydney.
+She cited Emmylou Harris as one of her primary influences, recalling that her parents had frequently played Harris' music throughout her childhood.
+The group ended when Chambers' parents divorced in the late 1990s.
+Diane moved to Norfolk Island, and Bill moved to Sydney.